tuanavu/airflow-tutorial/docs/bigquery_github_trends.md

-Bigquery Github Trends example
+Bigquery Github Trends
 ---

-Examples for building a data pipeline using Google Cloud BigQuery and Airflow.
+Example for building a data pipeline using Google Cloud BigQuery and Airflow.

 ## Setup